garaekz/ozzo-routing/README.md

 [![Coverage Status](https://coveralls.io/repos/github/go-ozzo/ozzo-routing/badge.svg?branch=master)](https://coveralls.io/github/go-ozzo/ozzo-routing?branch=master)
 [![Go Report](https://goreportcard.com/badge/github.com/go-ozzo/ozzo-routing)](https://goreportcard.com/report/github.com/go-ozzo/ozzo-routing)

-**You may consider using [go-rest-api](https://github.com/qiangxue/go-rest-api) to jumpstart your new RESTful applications with ozzo-routing.**
+**You may consider using [go-rest-api](https://github.com/garaekz/go-rest-api) to jumpstart your new RESTful applications with ozzo-routing.**

+## Disclaimer

+This is a fork of [ozzo-routing](https://github.com/go-ozzo/ozzo-routing) with the following changes:

+- Updated to Go 1.22
+- Change dependency from `github.com/golang-jwt/jwt` to updated version `github.com/golang-jwt/jwt/v5`

+It is intended to be used in a project that requires the updated version of `github.com/golang-jwt/jwt` and Go 1.22 as the original project hasn't been updated for the past 3 years.
+I'm not the original author of the package, so I'm not responsible for the original code.
+I'll try to keep the package updated with the original version, but I can't guarantee that it will be always up to date as I'm mostly using it for my personal projects with Go and I'm a PHP developer.

 ## Description